-Literally Zero Words is an artistic experience with zero words.
-The minimalist website contains only emojis, flags, and interactive maps to navigate an experience to display the natural beauty of landscapes as well as architecture and cities founds in various parts of the world.
+Literally Zero Words is a digital experience with zero words.
+The minimalist website contains only emojis, flags, and interactive maps to navigate an experience to display the natural beauty of landscapes and architecture around the world.

-The goal of this project is that anybody, regardless of location or language, has an equal shared experience on Literally Zero Words.
-This is one of the few projects that has no linguistic bias.
-Curiosity might influence people to visit multiple galleries and explore different emojis, never knowing what to expect.
-They might learn a new flag, discover a whole new country, or see their hometown in great beauty.
+The goal of this project is for anybody, regardless of location or language, to have an equal shared experience on Literally Zero Words.
+This is one of the few online projects that has no linguistic bias.
+Visitors might learn a new flag, discover a whole new country, or see their hometown in great beauty.

 The experience currently features 38 regions within 29 different countries around Europe, Asia, and North America.
 The experience will expand alongside my travel, and new content will be added as my travels take me to new places.
-I will soon be in Sri Lanka and Georgia, and plan to explore South America at the end of this year, with Africa coming in 2021.
+I will soon be in Sri Lanka, Oman, and Turkey to the experience.

 Q: Why are you doing this?